fxmarty/graphcreator/README.md

 # GraphCreator

-A simple tool to create with the mouse small graphs, and obtain the corresponding code in a given language (at the moment Python).
+A simple tool to create with the mouse small graphs, and obtain the corresponding code as an adjacency matrix or list in a given language.

 ## Getting Started